 First and foremost, we are very grateful to have even had the opportunity to farm this beautiful place and share it with you and your families over these years.

 The farm was almost developed into townhomes back in 2015.
-The current owner came in at that time to help mediate the situation and give the farm a chance.
+The current owner came in at that time to help mediate the situation and give the farm a chance to continue.

 We understand.
 But we still deeply believe that farms provide critical benefits to the community even if they can't produce as much financial return as other investments.